amazeedaizee/NeedyGirlCMDTerminal/README.md

 ## Command Terminal

-This is the program that can send some commands to the server.
+This is the program that, as a client, can send some commands to the server.

 While most commands are handled by the server, the `help` command is specifically handled by the client itself.
 The `help` command provides a way of explaining to the user some extra info if needed while using the console.